in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-web-application-top20.md

 @ComponentScan("com.in28minutes.springboot.web")
 public class SpringBootFirstWebApplication {

-    public static void main(String[] args) {
+    static void main(String[] args) {
         SpringApplication.run(SpringBootFirstWebApplication.class, args);
     }
 }
 ```

-Complete code is on Github repository : https://github.com/in28minutes/SpringBootWebApplicationStepByStep.
-You can download Step12.zip and import as a maven project to be able to run it.
+Complete code is available on the GitHub repository: [https://github.com/in28minutes/SpringBootWebApplicationStepByStep](https://github.com/in28minutes/SpringBootWebApplicationStepByStep).
+You can download `Step12.zip` and import it as a Maven project to run it.

-You can run this as a simple java application.
-When you run this you would see the application starting up.
-Below is some of the extract from the log.
-You can see that all the request mappings are properly mapped.
-You can launch the application at http://localhost:8080/login and enter userid/password combination of in28Minutes/dummy.
+Run the application as a simple Java application.
+Upon startup, you will see the application initializing in the logs.
+All request mappings will be properly configured.

+You can access the application at [http://localhost:8080/login](http://localhost:8080/login) and log in using the credentials:

+- **UserID**: in28Minutes
+- **Password**: dummy

 ```